Clarence Gillis: Early life and World War I service

-Trade Unionist and Federal MP
+Trade unionist and federal MP

-The period between 1920–1940 was the time that Gillis rose through the ranks of the United Mine Workers of America (UMW) Local 26.
+The period from 1920 and 1940 was the time that Gillis rose through the ranks of the United Mine Workers of America (UMW) Local 26.
 He represented the federal riding of Cape Breton South, which included the city of Sydney, the towns of Glace Bay, New Waterford, Dominion and surrounding areas from 1940 until his defeat in the 1957 election.

-Gillis was known as a defender of the working-man, and is credited with popularizing the Mouseland political parable.
+Gillis was known as a defender of the working man and is credited with popularizing the Mouseland political parable.
 In 1943, The Ottawa Citizen had an editorial that attacked Cape Breton miners for asking for more butter during wartime rationing.
 As Gillis pointed out in the House of Commons, Cape Breton miners had amongst the highest enlistment rates in Canada, and their families were needy, not just for butter, but just about every kind of basic food-stuff.
 His constant support for workers did eventually bring about changes in the latter part of World War II.

 When labour unions were being attacked in Parliament, Gillis was usually the one called upon to defend them.
 In 1942, during the speech from the throne debate, H. A. Bruce, the Conservative Party member from Toronto's Parkdale electoral district, was a typical critic of the Canadian Congress of Labor (CCL).
-Parliamentarians started attacking the American Congress of Industrial Organizations (CIO), which the CCL was affiliated with, and claiming that its union members were hurting the war-effort.
-Gillis stood up in Parliament and actively defended the unions, reminding the Commons, that he had been a unionist for over 25-years.
+Parliamentarians started attacking the American Congress of Industrial Organizations (CIO), which the CCL was affiliated with, and claiming that its union members were hurting the war effort.
+Gillis stood up in Parliament and actively defended the unions, reminding the Commons that he had been a unionist for over 25 years.
 Scenes like this were common for Gillis during this period.

-He was one of the few MPs that attacked the Canadian government's racist policies towards Japanese Canadians in the period between 1942–45.
+He was one of the few MPs who attacked the Canadian government's racist policies towards Japanese Canadians in the period from 1942 to 1945.
 In the House of Commons of Canada, he stated the following:

 While we know that the war with Japan is a serious matter and that many atrocities have been committed by the people of that country, there is no reason why we should try to duplicate the performances of that country.

-His defence of Japanese-Canadians arose out of the July 1944 debate on whether to allow them to vote.
+His defence of Japanese Canadians arose out of the July 1944 debate on whether to allow them to vote.
 After questioning from prime minister William Lyon Mackenzie King, Gillis pointed out that the CCF's official position is that all Canadians, especially those born in Canada, should have the full rights of that citizenship and have the franchise to vote.
-In the end, Liberal government ignored the CCF's pleas, and passed a law to racially restrict voting for Japanese-Canadians.
+In the end, the Liberal government ignored the CCF's pleas and passed a law to restrict voting for Japanese Canadians.

-One of his most notable achievements while in Parliament, was getting federal government funding to build the Canso Causeway to bridge mainland-Nova Scotia to Cape Breton Island.
+One of his most notable achievements while in Parliament, was getting federal government funding to build the Canso Causeway to bridge mainland Nova Scotia to Cape Breton Island.
 The causeway was opened on August 13, 1955, and Gillis was part of the opening ceremonies, though his part was downplayed in the media at the time, as recently deceased former Nova Scotia premier Angus L. MacDonald was given most of the credit.